xI-Mx-Ix/Velthoric/README.md

 * **Narrow & Broad Phase Collisions** – Efficient collision detection for all objects.
 * **Constraints** – Support for joints and other physics constraints.
 * **Shapes** – Various collision shapes supported.
-* **Raycasting** – Detect and interact with objects using rays.
+* **Raycasting & Shape Casting** – Detect and interact with objects using rays or shapes.
-* **Region-Based Persistence** – Terrain and physics objects are saved per region, keeping their state consistent when you reload the area.

 ### 🛠️ **Developer API**